Cartev112/knowledgesynthesis/docs/ONTOLOGICAL_TRIPLETS_FIX.md

 ## Technical Notes

-- The UNION approach may return slightly more nodes than the original query (due to including type nodes)
+- The two-pass approach ensures type nodes are included without modifying the workspace filtering logic
+- Type nodes are only added if they're targets of IS_A relationships from workspace nodes
-- The DISTINCT clause ensures no duplicate nodes are returned
+- The check `if (!workspaceNodeIds.has(typeId))` prevents duplicate entries
-- The workspace filter is applied to both branches of the UNION to maintain correct filtering behavior
-- The pagination SKIP/LIMIT is applied to the base concepts only, not to the type nodes (to avoid pagination issues)
+- This approach works with both "is a" and "is_a" relation naming conventions
+- No backend changes were needed - the issue was purely in the frontend filtering logic